calebGarrick/calebGarrick.github.io/index.md

 November 2019 to Present

 - DASSL is a research group with broad focus on data science and data-intensive systems.
-- Collaborated on and presented [LearnDB](https://github.com/DASSL/LearnDB), at the DASSL Day conference.
+- Collaborated on [LearnDB](https://github.com/DASSL/LearnDB), a GUI for any PostgreSQL database.
-    - Created a GUI for any PostgreSQL database
+    - Presented at the DASSL Day conference
     - Completed my first GitHub pull request.
     - Learned about GitHub DevOps lifecycle